Devuni Kadapa

 Devuni Kadapa is a part of Kadapa City and a historical site.
 It is also known as Patha Kadapa, meaning Old Kadapa.
 It is famous for its temple of Sri Lakshmi Venkateswara Swami.

 Toponymy

 The name "Devuni Kadapa" is derived from the word gadapa, which means "threshold" or "door sill".
 The pilgrims who wanted to visit the Tirumala Venkateswara Temple, located in Tirupati, had to first visit the Lakshmi Venkateswara Swami Temple in Devuni Kadapa, hence gaining its name.

 History

 Kadapa is named after the word Gadapa which is originated from the words "Devuni Gadapa" means "Threshold of the entrance for The Lord Venkateswara Swamy".
 The Idol of the Lord Venkateswara has been established by Kripacharya, hence the ancient name of Devuni kadapa is also mentioned in puranas as "Kripavathi Kshetram".
 Sri Lakshmi Venkateshwara Temple stands as an example of Vijayanagara architecture.
 It is said that Tallapaka Annamacharya visited this place and all the Sankaracharyas of the Advaita Mutt and the great poet Kshetrayya also visited this place.
 This temple was undertaken by the Tirumala Tirupati Devasthanam.

+Architecture

+The temple exhibits classic Dravidian architecture, characterized by a towering gopuram (gateway tower) and intricately carved pillars.
+The main sanctum houses the idol of Sri Lakshmi Venkateswara Swamy, flanked by idols of Goddess Lakshmi and other deities.
+The temple complex includes several mandapams (pillared halls), a dhwaja stambham (flagpole), and a large temple tank (pushkarini).